-(1) The fact that the Enneateuch was distributed between nine individual books was due to the technical requirements of the scrolls; the process of division was at the same time the precondition for the gradual literary growth.

-(2) The individual books cannot have preceded this growth, nor can the distribution of the material have taken place in one or several acts after the growth was complete.
-The idea that the text of the Enneateuch was at the end divided proportionately between different scrolls is as wrong as the suggestion that the material was distributed between different scrolls from the outset.82 "The usual division of this historical complex into 'books' ... was undoubtedly a secondary process in the history of the tradition."83

-(3) The narrative coherence of the material is based on the coherence of the first redactions.
+- 1. The fact that the Enneateuch was distributed between nine individual books was due to the technical requirements of the scrolls; the process of division was at the same time the precondition for further gradual literary growth. - 2.
+The individual books cannot have preceded this growth, nor can the distribution of the material have taken place in one or several acts after the growth was complete.
+The idea that the text of the Enneateuch was at the end divided proportionately between different scrolls is as wrong as the suggestion that the material was distributed between different scrolls from the outset.
+The usual division of this historical complex into 'books' ... was undoubtedly a secondary process in the history of the tradition. - 3.
+The narrative coherence of the material is based on the coherence of the first redactions.
 Therefore, the original form of the text, which the first redactions produced, must have been very much shorter than what we have today.
-There must have been room for these initial versions on a single scroll.

-(4) The obviously secondary character of the separation of the books is incompatible with all kinds of hypotheses maintained among exegetes, concerning preliminary stages of the Enneateuch.
+There must have been room for these initial versions on a single scroll. - 4.
+The obviously secondary character of the separation of the books is incompatible with all kinds of hypotheses maintained among exegetes, concerning preliminary stages of the Enneateuch.
 At no time was there an original Hexateuch from Genesis to Joshua; or a work comprising the books of Exodus to Joshua; or a narrative about the conquest consisting of Deuteronomy and Joshua; or a Deuteronomistic History composed only of the books of Samuel and Kings.

-(5) At the same time, the possibility that the Enneateuch goes back to a foundational single work is excluded, since the first two redactions, the Yahwist in Genesis to Numbers (+ Deuteronomy) and the Deuteronomist in (Deuteronomy +) Joshua to Kings, diametrically contradict each other in their attitudes to the place of the cult.
-For the Deuteronomistic redaction, the central sanctuary in Jerusalem is the principal norm.
-Its aim is the reinstatement of the Davidic dynasty in order that it should restore the Temple.
-The Yahwist redaction, on the other hand, upholds the concerns of Diaspora Judaism, and proclaims the omnipresence of the God YHWH, so that his worship might be made possible worldwide.
-The occasionally expressed opinion that the Yahwist "approximates to the Deuteronomic-Deuteronomistic form of tradition and to its literary work,"84 or even that it builds on the Deuteronomist,85 is out of the question.
-There must therefore be a "compositional nexus" in today's total work, a point at which the two first redactions are bound together.86 If it is correct that the death of Moses still belongs to the Yahwist's History, this nexus must for preference be looked for in proximity to that event.
-This does not rule out the possibility that the end of the Yahwist's History (which had probably even then been united with the Priestly Code) and the beginning of the Deuteronomistic History had been intertwined.

-82 Contrary to Haran, "Book-Size and the Device of Catch-Lines in the Biblical Canon."
+82. Contrary to Haran, "Book-Size and the Device of Catch-Lines in the Biblical Canon."